 Pool Stain Gallery

-These are pool and spa stain images to help you decide what type of metal stain you have on your gunnite, fiberglass, or vinyl sided pool.
+These are pool and spa stain and water discolor images.
+These may help you decide what type of metal stain you have on your gunite, fiberglass, or vinyl sided pool.
 All images were sent in by CuLator Metal Eliminator customers.
-Some pool stains are organic in nature, but these stains are all caused by metals in the pool and spa water.
+Some pool stains are organic in nature, but these stains and discoloration are all caused by metals in the pool and spa water.

 How Do Metals Get Into Pool And Spa Water Gallery